 (Solar Energy Cook-off – 11:30 a.m. best media opportunity)

 Where: McLane Middle School, 306 N. Knights Ave., Brandon

-The solar cars were judged on design, innovation and performance.
+Students in 4th through 8th grade from across the district will compete in the Junior Solar Sprint Race and Solar Energy Cook Off.
+In the Junior Solar Sprint challenge, students will design, create and race their model solar cars.
+Cars are judged on design, innovation and performance.
 Each team’s effort is focused toward the final event – a 20 meter, wire-guided sprint race where the best design and construction techniques will pay off with the win.
-Students were seen encouraging one another and showed impressive sportsmanship.
+The final race will start at 11 a.m.

-A Solar Energy Cook-off also took place, which was a two-part competition encompassing the design of a functional solar cooker and the creation of a dish made in the solar cooker.
+The Solar Energy Cook-off is a two-part competition encompassing design of a functional solar cooker and the creation of a dish made in the solar cooker.
 This competition was developed to provide a real world solar thermal challenge for students.
-Each team prepared their dish, discussed their cooker with the judges and answered questions from attendees.
+Each team will have a booth to prepare their dish, discuss their cooker with the judges and present to the general public.

-First place teams from the Junior Solar Sprint and Solar Cook-off qualified for free registration at the Florida Solar Energy Center’s EnergyWhiz Expo May 12, in Cocoa, Florida.
+1st place teams qualify for free registration at the Florida Solar Energy Center’s EnergyWhiz Expo May 12, in Cocoa, FL.